garyfleming/product-engineering/estimates.md

 ## What do we really do with our estimates?

 ^ But what do we actually do?
 Most of the time the estimates I've seen teams create are not useful because they're not estimating for themselves.
 They're estimating to keep someone/thing else happy: a process, a JIRA scorecard, a project manager or other leader.
 External factors drive the estimates, not the team themselves.
 ^ They estimate almost purely in terms of effort/time.
 It's *rare* to see teams talking about complexity.
 Or value.
 Or cost.
-They're playing at estimation, rather than valuing it.

 ---

-## Why do we really estimate?
-## What do we really estimate?
-## What do we really do with our estimates?
+# Ritualistic estimation gets recorded

-^ Consequently what they do with the estimates is.. record it.
+^ Ritualistic estimation, rather than economic or scientific.Consequently what they do with the estimates is.. record it.
 They don't particularly reflect on it or use it to make new decisions.
 They don't drive direction.
 Those why we estimate questions are a setup for "Okay and now what should we do?"
 They're not an answer in and of themselves.

 ---

 # All estimates must drive decisions

 ^ Anything we estimate (time, value, complexity) must end up in a decision.
-If nothing changes because of the estimate, we're probably in a rote process.
+If nothing changes because of the estimate, we're probably in a ritualistic process.
 That's waste.

 ---